Jordan Reeves

 SpeakOut

-Events Producer
+Event Producer

-I produce dynamic, monthly live events spotlighting storytellers who share their most compelling stories in 10 minutes or less.
+I produced dynamic, monthly live events spotlighting storytellers who share their most compelling stories in 10 minutes or less.
 These events are designed to foster connection through shared humanity, highlighting diverse experiences and perspectives.
 The stories are then shared with community organizations, including LGBTQ+ centers, mutual aid initiatives, and grassroots movements, amplifying advocacy efforts and strengthening community bonds.

 The Queer History of The South